reckonfiu/server/README.md

         term: if available search by term
         professor: if available search by professor

-    Api requet route: the object passed to the query parameter must be a JSON string
+    Api request route: the object passed to the query parameter must be a JSON string
     ```
     POST /api/searchBy
     headers: